SKim0523/Plantagram-Reverse-Engineer/README.md

 3. Models: Two database models (user, post) that have one-to-many relationship

 ## Unsolved Problems and Challenges
+Working with grid was a little difficult.
+Trying to acheive a layout with multiple elements and staggering them on the screen in a way that flowed with our layout was a challenge.
+We acheived our main goal but without some design functionality we preffered.

 ## Next Steps
 On top of resolving the above mentioned problems, we would like to enhance the site with the following added features: